Acts & Regulations

 The application process includes academic and practical training, and both written and practical examinations.

-1. Complete the Funeral Directing and Arranging Program, or the Funeral and Allied Health Services Program from Kingstec Community College in Nova Scotia, or completed a minimum 12 month apprenticeship with an approved funeral home and approved licensed mentor.
+3. Have completed the approved Funeral Directing and Arranging Certificate Program or the Funeral and Allied Health Services Diploma Program from Nova Scotia Community College in Nova Scotia, and a minimum of 12 months of apprenticeship with an approved funeral home and approved licensed mentor.

-3. Successfully pass both written and clinical examinations.
+5. Successfully pass both written and practical examinations.
 The pass mark for these examinations is 75%.

 Waiting Period: